josechannels/bikesharing/README.md

 ![](Slide2-Trip_duration.PNG)

-A plot descriminating the trip duration by gender of the rider shows that
+A plot descriminating the trip duration by gender of the rider shows that:
 1. Every gender uses bike sharing.
 2. The number of male riders is ~ 3x that of female riders.
 3. The distribution of the trip duration does not change signicantly depending on the gender of the rider.